 This Scotland packing list is brought to you by TFG guest fashion blogger Jacopo Grazzi.
-He’s an Italian student studying fashion in Glasgow and is giving TFG some European insight in this month’s packing lists.
-Please check out his blog Jakes Mood and you can follow him on Twitter @jacopograzzi.
+He’s an Italian student studying fashion in Glasgow and is giving TFG some European insight into this month’s packing lists.
+Please check out his blog Jakes Mood, and you can follow him on Twitter @jacopograzzi.
 Thank you, J!

 What to Pack for Trips to Scotland